Information to the community

 SSRA received its first Forum Syd grant for NAFIS in 2011.
 This was used to set up a Support Centre at a maternity clinic in Hargeisa for women suffering from complications of FGM.
 They are offered treatment and counselling by midwifes trained by the project or referred to hospitals for more advanced surgery.
 The project is mobilizing the local community and collaborating with health authorities in policy development and legislation against FGM.
 New Forum Syd grants have made it possible for NAFIS to expand its activities in other regions of Somaliland with emphasis on outreach to remote areas.
 After a positive assessment of the project's performance, Forum Syd has extended its financial support up to 2019.
 Annika Johansson, social scientist and retired senior researcher from Karolinska Institutet, acts as the SSRA project coordinator.

-The second project that is supported by the SSRA is a collaboration with the Amoud University College of Health Sciences in Boroma, Somaliland, and aims at the development of a model for community based services in the field of mental health as well as maternal and child health.
+The second project that is supported by the SSRA is a collaboration with the Amoud University College of Health Sciences in Boroma, Somaliland, and aims at the development of a model for community based services in the field of mental health.
 This project started in 2012 and was initially supported by Forum Syd with two one-year grants within a special programme to engage the Somali Diaspora in the promotion of peace and development in Somalia.
 The project has performed very well and Forum Syd approved a continued three year grant, which makes it possible to extend the services to the whole region of Awdal.
 The project was initiated by Yakoub Aden Abdi, a senior psychiatrist and researcher at Karolinska Institutet, and he also has the responsibility as the SSRA coordinator for the project.